Online Course Questions

 What am I offering?

 Art classes will be similar to what I’ve been offering in the past, with the addition of some new topics!
-(To see what I normally teach when schools are open visit here.)
+(To see what I taught in-person visit here.)

-- Topic and materials are reviewed (this information will be sent to students who registered before class starts).
+- Course topic, outline, and materials are reviewed (this information will also be sent to students who registered before class starts).

 - Depending on the course.
 My video feed may switch to example visuals, documents and what I am calling my “demo camera”.
 My demo camera is another camera I have set up, that I can easily switch to, that is focused on my table top or easel.
 I will be giving live demonstrations from there.